Guadalupe: A Message That Still Speaks Almost 500 Years Later

 We are now just six years away from the 500th anniversary of Our Lady of Guadalupe’s appearance.
 What will we do with this time?

 Let us not become desensitized to the miraculous.
 Not just the extraordinary kind, like a cloak that never fades, but also the daily kind.
-A conversion.
-A healing.
-A stirring of hope.
-A whisper of faith.
+The small ones that occur in our lives, but we often neglect to notice.
+Or if we do notice, we are slow to thank God.